NHL All-Star Skills Competition: Hardest shot

 Al MacInnis holds the record for the most number of hardest shot wins at seven total (with an * on his speeds, as Al MacInnis always used a wooden stick, rather than the reinforced composite/foam that modern sticks are made out of, because he said he got more accuracy with a wooden stick.
 He likely would have had a faster shot using the more modern sticks).

 Winners

+Passing challenge

+The challenge made its debut in 2018, was named Premier Passer in 2019, and renamed to Passing Challenge in 2024 after a 4-year absence.
+The purpose of this event is for skaters to earn points for their division by passing the puck to various targets, courses, and nets in the fastest time possible.
+Note: Each skill must be completed before moving on to the next station.